openwall/john-packages/SECURITY.md

 When you think John The Ripper has a potential security vulnerability.

 When you know of or suspect a potential vulnerability on another project that is used by `john`.
-For example in a packaged dependency.
+For example, in a packaged dependency.